Streetcars in Washington, D.C.: Virginia trolleys operating in Washington, D.C.

-Two electric trolley companies serving Northern Virginia also operated in the District and a third received permission to do so, but never did so (see: Northern Virginia trolleys):
+Two electric trolley companies serving Northern Virginia also operated in the District; a third received permission to do so, but never did.

-The Washington & Arlington Railway was the first Virginia company given permission to operate in Washington.
-It was incorporated on February 28, 1892, with the right to run a streetcar from the train station at 6th Street NW and B Street NW to Virginia across a new Three Sisters Bridge.
+The Washington & Arlington Railway was the first Virginia company approved to operate in Washington.
+It was incorporated on February 28, 1892, with the right to run a streetcar from the train station at 6th Street NW and B Street NW to Virginia across a planned new Three Sisters Bridge.
 It was also allotted space in the Georgetown Car Barn.
-The company was never able to construct the new bridge, and so never operated in Washington.
+The company was never able to build the new bridge, and so never operated in Washington.

 The Washington, Alexandria, and Mount Vernon Electric Railway began operating between Alexandria and Mount Vernon in 1892.
-On August 23, 1894, it was given permission to enter the District of Columbia using a boat or barge.
-However, the railroad never actually used any such watercraft.
+On August 23, 1894, it was given permission to enter the District of Columbia using a boat or barge, but never did.

 The railroad completed its tracks in 1896 and began serving a waiting station at 14th Street NW and B Street NW.
 From the waiting station it used the Belt Line Street Railway Company's tracks on 14th Street NW to reach the Long Bridge, a combined road and rail crossing of the Potomac River.
-In 1906, the Long Bridge's road and streetcar tracks were relocated to a new truss bridge (the Highway Bridge), immediately west of the older bridge.
+In 1906, the Long Bridge's road and streetcar tracks were moved to a truss bridge (the Highway Bridge), immediately west of the older bridge.
 This span was removed in 1967.

 In 1902, the railroad moved its station, as the Belt Line's tracks were circling the block containing the site of a planned new District Building (now the John A. Wilson Building).
-The new station (address: 1204 N. Pennsylvania Avenue) extended along 12th Street NW from Pennsylvania Avenue NW to D Street NW, near the site of the present Federal Triangle Metro station and on the opposite side of 12th Street from the Post Office building.
+The new station at 1204 N. Pennsylvania Avenue extended along 12th Street NW from Pennsylvania Avenue NW to D Street NW, near the site of the present Federal Triangle Metro station and across 12th Street from the Post Office building.

 On October 17, 1910, the Washington and Arlington, by then the Washington, Arlington & Falls Church Railroad, and the Washington, Alexandria and Mount Vernon merged to form the Washington–Virginia Railway.
 The company had difficulty competing and in 1924 declared bankruptcy.
 In 1927 the two companies were split and sold at auction.
 The former Washington, Arlington & Falls Church Railroad reemerged as the Arlington and Fairfax Railway and continued to serve the city on the Washington-Virginia route until January 17, 1932, when the Mt.
 Vernon Memorial Highway (now the George Washington Memorial Parkway) opened.

 The Great Falls and Old Dominion Railroad was chartered on January 24, 1900, and authorized to enter the District on January 29, 1903.
 It crossed over the Aqueduct Bridge and terminated at a station immediately west of the Georgetown Car Barn.
 In 1912, it was incorporated into the new Washington and Old Dominion Railway and became the Great Falls Division of that company.